 - Appointments are scheduled only online.

-- The WCC@MIT works with anyone currently associated with MIT–that includes MIT undergraduate students, MIT graduate students, MIT post-docs, MIT faculty, staff, spouses, visiting scholars and scientists.
+- The WCC@MIT works with MIT undergraduate students, MIT graduate students, MIT post-docs, MIT faculty, staff, visiting scholars and scientists.

 - Register only 1 email address.
 If you have an MIT email address, please register that one.
 Registering more than 1 email address will result in loss of appointment-making privileges.

 - Instructions for making appointments are on the online scheduler itself.

 - Check the online scheduler to get the latest updates on which appointments are available.

 - It is very advisable to make your appointments as early as possible since our appointments are often all filled a week or two in advance.
 If it turns out you do not need an appointment, simply go to the scheduler and cancel it.

 - Consultations begin on the hour and last up to fifty (50) minutes (e.g., an appointment starts at 1:00 p.m. and ends at 1:50 p.m.).

 - There is a one-appointment per week limit in order to provide advice to as many clients as possible.